-The KVM Over the NETTM switch provides a function that lets you configure an attached device's serial interface parameters from within any accessed server.
+The KVM over IP switch provides a function that lets you configure an attached device's serial interface parameters from within any accessed server.
 To do so:

 - 1. From the accessed server, open a command line (terminal) session or third party serial application such as HypterTerminal or PuTTY. - 2.
-Telnet or SSH to the KVM Over the NETTM switch's IP address. - 3.
+Telnet or SSH to the KVM over IP switch's IP address. - 3.
 Log in with your usual Username and Password to bring up the access screen: